IBPS PO Syllabus 2026 – Download PDF

 Descriptive Test (25 Marks)

 Negative marking of 0.25 marks per wrong answer applies to the objective section.
-Descriptive answers are typed on screen and evaluated through automated or hybrid scoring mechanisms.
-Candidates must qualify section-wise and overall to proceed to the interview stage.
+Descriptive answers are typed on screen.
+Candidates must qualify section-wise and overall to proceed to the interview.

 IBPS PO Prelims Syllabus 2026